tophopstop/collectedWisdom/collectedWisdom.md

 - Running with music is cheating.
 I've got documented proof that I run 20% faster listening to _Avenged Sevenfold_.
 - "They say you should treat your body like a temple.
 I treat mine like a fast-moving dumpster".
 [Origin](https://theoatmeal.com/comics/running2)
 - "It doesn't matter if you were in the right, if you get hit, you're the one that gets hurt." --Director of Syracuse Mountain Goat Training runs.
+- "Pain is temporary, pride lasts forever."
+"Pain is temporary, quiting lasts forever."
+[Origin](https://www.reference.com/world-view/meaning-pain-temporary-pride-forever-145ec474bb565627)
+- On the Utica Boilermaker Road Race...
+  - Yes, it really is like running through a 9.3 mile long party.
+  - Running with actual elite runners and first timers is equally humbling.
+  - Yes, I've been beaten by:
+    - A guy wearing jeans and a flannel shirt; unclear if ironically.
+    - A guy wearing sandals.
+    - A guy running barefoot.
+    - A guy who dribbled a basketball for the entire race.